Sisters Beach Wildcare

-Our focus is on helping to protect from erosion the coastline in and around Sisters Beach.
-We use protective mattressing and other barriers derived from natural materials, to provide physical protection of the existing soil, sand and plants, along with plantings of local native species.
+Our purpose is to help protect the coastline in and around Sisters Beach from erosion, and restore native vegetation.
+We use protective mattressing and other barriers derived from natural materials, to provide physical protection from sea surge and high rainfall runoff, of the existing soil, sand and plants.
+We supplement this protection with plantings of local native species.

 Who we are.

 We are residents and visiting friends of Sisters Beach, North-West Tasmania.
 We are working to help protect our foreshore, estuary and lower river from erosion, and to re-establish plants local to the area.
 Details of our work can be accessed via the Sisters Beach Community Association website at sistersbeach.org.au, by emailing our nominated contact person, or by leaving your details at Sisters Beach Store.

 Our projects are based around Sisters Creek inlet, including the sand dunes on either side of the creek, and eastward, up to the beach of the Rocky Cape National Park.
 This includes the Paperbark woodlands around the estuary, the playground and car park.

 In recent times the sand dunes are paperbark woodlands around Sisters Creek estuary have experienced erosion from king tides and storm surges, at levels that have not been experienced since the Sisters Creek hamlet was established.
 It is uncertain how frequently these erosion events will occur in the future, and whether they will increase in number and intensity.
 However, the long-term trends predicted by Coastal Risk Australia (www.coastalrisk.com.au), along with the recent experience of erosion along the North-West coast, and elsewhere in Tasmania and Australia more broadly, suggest that communities need to start taking action to address these anticipated impacts, and learn from these actions.